nailak/iolab_proj3/README.md

-Visualizing and Exploring Tagged Images of Hurricane Sandy
+Hurricane Sandy on Flickr
 ===========

-A site that visualizes the use of Flickr tags before, during and shortly after [Hurricane Sandy](http://en.wikipedia.org/wiki/Hurricane_Sandy).
-Also enables users to explore photos taken at specific points.
+A site visualizing the use of Flickr tags related to [Hurricane Sandy](http://en.wikipedia.org/wiki/Hurricane_Sandy).
+It enables users to explore photos taken at before, during and shortly after the hurricane.

 ## Project Team and Roles